TheChernoCommunity/Carbonite/README.md

 	*(Psst!
 There are also a few [third-party premake extensions](https://github.com/premake/premake-core/wiki/Modules#third-party-modules) at your disposal, in case none of the official generators pique your interest)*
 3. Premake will now have generated project files for the action you specified.
 You should see a workspace file in the project root directory.
 For Visual Studio this takes the shape of a `.sln` file.
 For GNU Make; a `Makefile`, etc..</br>
 	This means that you can now build the project using the corresponding build tool on your computer.
 If you're using GNU Make, for instance, you can now simply call `make`.
 Otherwise, if you're using an IDE, you should open the workspace file with said IDE and you will be able to build the project.

+## ❓ FAQ
+- I get `invalid value 'Objective-C++' for compileas`, what do I do?
+	- Update Premake, you are likely not using the latest version

+- Visual Studio keeps asking me to "Retarget Solution", how can I avoid this?
+	- Use the right Premake action, `vs2017` for Visual Studio 2017 and `vs2019` for Visual Studio 2019